arvapps-forked-projects/Github-Store/README.md

    - If no suitable asset is found, the repo is excluded from results.

 3. **Details screen**
-   - Repository info: name, owner, description, stars, forks, issues, contributors.
+   - Repository info: name, owner, description, stars, forks, issues.
    - Latest release: tag, published date, body (changelog), assets.
    - README: loaded from the default branch and rendered as “About this app”.